 Hotel Concierge

 Tipping the hotel concierge is normal in the more touristy areas such as Yucatan or Quintana Roo.
-Again, it’s totally your choice, and how much you choose to give as a tip all depends on the level of service that the concierge provides.
+Again, it’s totally your choice, and how much you choose to give as a tip depends on the level of service that the concierge provides.
 It’s not expected as such, but it’s always a welcome gesture.

 Hotel porters